-well its not shipped but its out in a week, but you can wishlist if youd like! im doing literally 0 marketing because ive left most social medias so my marketing strategy is to Manifest it into peoples heads and then im assuming 1000000$ will appear in my bank account
+well its not shipped but its out in a week when steam lets me press the button, but you can wishlist if youd like! im doing literally 0 marketing because ive left most social medias so my marketing strategy is to Manifest it into peoples heads and then im assuming $1000000 will appear in my bank account a few hours after

 🎉💥⚠️🩷 https://store.steampowered.com/app/3055780/PERMUTER/ 🩷⚠️💥🎉